Lucía Méndez: Career

+Her first work in television was in the telenovela “Muchacha italiana viene a casarse” (1972).
 In 2011, Lucía starred in Mexico the telenovela Esperanza del Corazón ("Hoping Heart"), with Fernando Allende and the Mexican Broadway star Bianca Marroquín.
 Also in 2011, she was inducted into the Paseo de las Luminarias (Plaza of the Stars) for her work as a recording artist and in television.